-- After the recovery room, you will go to Phase 3 Recovery. - You will work with physical therapy and when you are ready to be discharged home, your nurse will go over discharge instructions with you and your coach that came with you to surgery. - The nurse will give your prescriptions to your coach, and your coach can fill them in the outpatient pharmacy on the main floor of the hospital before leaving. - Most patients stay in Phase 3 Recovery for a few hours and then discharge home.
+- After the recovery room, you will go to Phase 3 Recovery. - You will be assisted with walking.
+When you are ready to be discharged home, your nurse will go over discharge instructions with you and your coach that came with you to surgery. - Your new prescriptions will be sent to the medical center's outpatient pharmacy on the main floor of the hospital to for pick-up before leaving. - Most patients stay in Phase 3 Recovery for a few hours and then discharge home.

-Surgery at University Orthopaedic Surgery Center (UOSC)
+Surgery at University Orthopaedic Surgery Center